cyberway/cyberway.documentation/validators/voting_for_validators.md

 $ cleos system regproducer <account> <signing_key>  --min-own-stake <value>
 ```

-Unlike the previous command, the optional argument “--min-own-stake \<value\>” can be set here, which specify the minimum number of staked tokens that a user must have in order to be a candidate for validators.
+Unlike the previous command, the optional argument "--min-own-stake <value>" can be set here, which specify the minimum number of staked tokens that a user must have in order to be a candidate for validators.

 Example of declaring user `alice` as a validator candidate:
 ```sh